Home

 Ministries, Credentials and Mental Health Training and Work

 First license to preach by Gospel Missionary Baptist Church, Midwest City, Oklahoma; Former Pentecostal Fellowship leader at Bolling AFB, Washington, D.C , Tinker AFB, Oklahoma; Completed my Ministerial Internship Program in 1987 at National Church of God in Fort Washington, MD; Ordained to Counseling Ministry by AEGA and Former Area Coordinator Association of Evangelical Gospel Assemblies (AEGA)for the state of Maryland, previously ordained by Church of God in Christ 2007.
 Moved on to Independent church.
 Ordained by World Christianship ministry 2002.
 Former Assistant Pastor, Pastor, Former Bus Ministry Director, Former Director of Biblical Counseling at Echoes from the Street Ministry, Former Chaplain and Vice-President Christian Fundamentalist Internal Revenue Employee (CFIRE), Veteran Mental Health First Aid certified, National Alliance on Mental Illness (NAMI) Maryland former Veteran Council Representative, NAMI Family to Family Teacher, NAMI Family Support Group Facilitator, Former Board member NAMI Prince George County, Member Steering Committee NAMI Southern Maryland, member American Association of Christian Counselors, completed Fresh Hope coaching training on July 2, 2022, Mental Health Coach diploma from American Association of Christian Counselors.
 Stand in Host for Apostle Dekontee Johnson on the Blessed Word of Life International radio program 4th Saturday monthly on WYCB 1340 AM from 5pm - 5:30pm as opportunity arises.
-Mental Coaching (1st responder) diploma and Master Diploma Professional Mental Coach with the American Association of Christian Counselor (AACC).
-Diploma Professional Life Coaching with International Christian Coaching Association.
-I have been teaching Forgiveness for years.
-I received my
+Board Certified Master Mental Health Coach with the American Association of Christian Counselor (AACC).
+Diploma Professional Life Coaching with International Christian Coaching Association, Master Life Coaching Certification from Transformation Academy,

-Forgiveness Life Coach Certification (Accredited) and CBT (Cognitive Behavioral Therapy) Life Coach Certification from Transformation Academy.
-I use CBT Cognitive Behavioral Therapy, Solutions Focus and Client-Centered techniques in my coaching
+Forgiveness Life Coach Certification (Accredited) and CBT (Cognitive Behavioral Therapy).
+I use CBT Cognitive Behavioral Therapy, Solutions Focus and Client-Centered techniques in my coaching.
+Took classes on CBTp.

 Board Certified Master Mental Health Coach with the American Association of Christian Counselors